StadiumsFIH Hockey World CupHockey

 Kalinga Venue History

-The Kalinga Stadium wasn’t built until 2010 despite Biju Patnaik had laid the cornerstone for it in 1978.
+The Kalinga Stadium wasn’t built until 2010 despite Biju Patnaik having laid the cornerstone for it in 1978.
 The nation’s capital is preparing for the 2023 Men’s Hockey World Cup, which will be held in Bhubaneswar for the 15th time.

 The Odisha state government transformed Kalinga Stadium into a worldwide sports center with capabilities for all sports to give the greatest possible sports structure.